The terms “amplifier” and “receiver” are very similar yet distinguishable when it comes to audio/sound systems.

 What Is A Receiver?

 Receivers will often have a visual component as well (making them “audio/video receivers” or AVRs).
 These devices will not only amplify and route audio from various sources.
-They will also process video signals and route these signals to their intended displays (television, monitor or video projector, etc.).
+They will also process video signals and route them to their intended displays (television, monitor or video projector, etc.).

 But this is all just terminology.
 So long as you read the specs about what a unit does, you'll be able to discern whether it's the right product for your setup!
 More on that in a moment.